paalamugan/oauth-angular-12-boilerplate-template/README.md

-# oAuth Angular-12 Boilerplate Template
+# OAuth Angular-12 Boilerplate Template

 ## Before Get Started
 - Need to understand how to use angular material, angular flex-layout and tailwind css.